cristego/cristego.github.io/_posts/2025-07-01-my-digital-playground-jamstack-journey.md

 permalink: '/articles/:categories/:year/:title.html'
 ---
 This digital playground is built on a JAMstack powered by GitHub, Netlify, and Jekyll.
 There are many ways to build a website.
 I wanted to have a lightweight approach that's secure, performs well, and if possible, at no cost.
-This is where the idea of using the JAMstack arose.
+This is where the idea of using the JAMstack came up.

 <!--End of Excerpt-->